tschaub/suite/installer/mac.new/README.txt

 # into the 'binaries' directory:
 #
   cd ../installer/mac.new
-  rm -rf "binaries/Dashboard.app"
+  rm -rf "binaries/OpenGeo Dashboard.app"
-  cp -r "../../dashboard/OpenGeo Dashboard.app" "binaries/Dashboard.app"
+  cp -r "../../dashboard/OpenGeo Dashboard.app" "binaries/"
 #
 # Build the dashboard using the Iceberg 'freeze' commandline
 #
+   rm -rf "./build/Dashboard.pkg/"
    freeze ./dashboard.packproj
 #
 # The Dashboard.pkg will be built into the ./build/ subdirectory